nicolas-daniel/the-clocks/README.md

 ### Installation

-You need to install node modules and launch Grunt:
+You need to install node modules :

 ```sh
 $ npm install